 Rosemary and herb salt is a quick and easy way to preserve your homegrown herbs to use throughout the year.
 Herb finishing salts, add so much flavour to meals in a quick and convenient way.
 Try Rosemary and herb salt on your roast vegetables for a delicious boost of flavour.

 Why Grow Rosemary?

 Rosemary is such a versatile herb and works well with both sweet and savoury dishes.
-It has a fragrant, pine like aroma.
+It has a fragrant, pine-like aroma.
 Rosemary offers so many beneficial relationships within your garden.
-Rosemary is a hardy, drought tolerant, ever green perennial herb.
-A fantastic staple to have growing in any edible garden.
+Rosemary is a hardy, drought-tolerant, ever-green perennial herb.
+A fantastic staple to have to grow in any edible garden.
 Rosemary also has many healing properties, so it is a handy plant to have near the house or in a kitchen garden.

 When to Harvest Herbs?